tusen-ai/naive-ui/src/select/demos/enUS/fallback-option.demo.md

 In some rare cases, you may want to define initial selected option(s) not present in the options array (e.g.  async loading cases, or default values).
 The `fallback-option` property provides control in creating an option using a value.

 If you don't need fallback options, setting `fallback-option` to `false` ensures that only an option with a matching value will be displayed.
-If no option has that value, the selected value will be empty.
+If no option has that value, the selected value will be cleared.

 ```html
 <n-space vertical>